SoniAnmol/epa_1361_group_20_final_project/final assignment/README.md

 # EPA-simmodel
 This file contains the structure of this repository and some general instructions for performing the analysis.
-This folder is cloned from the repository (epa1361_open)[https://github.com/quaquel/epa1361_open] created for MOdel Based Decision Making (EPA 1361).
+This folder is cloned from the repository [epa1361_open](https://github.com/quaquel/epa1361_open) created for Model Based Decision Making (EPA 1361).
 Some additional folders are added in the repository by group 20.

 # Instructions for evaluator
 - Kindly refer the `notebooks` directory to check the notebooks used for analysis at a glance